KSPaananen/Youtube-DiscordBot/README.md

 ## Features
 - Supports search queries, direct links to videos and links to playlists/mixes/radios
-- Control bot with either slashcommands or buttons
+- Control the bot with slashcommands & buttons
 - Queue system

 ## Slashcommands